sahouston/Cozmo-Autonomous-Driving/README.md

 PC -- USB Cable -- Mobile Device running Cozmo App -- WiFi connection -- Robot

-With this configuration we can get live images from the robot's camera to the PC, pass them through PilotNet to predict which direction to steer and send the steering command to the robot.
+With this configuration we can get live images from the robot's camera to the PC and send steering commands back to the robot.

 ## Collecting Training Data